tushortz/youversion-bible-client/examples/README.md

 For issues or questions:

 1. Check the main project README
+2. Review the DOCS.md file for comprehensive documentation
-2. Review the example code
+3. Review the example code
-3. Check your `.env` file configuration
+4. Check your `.env` file configuration
-4. Verify your internet connection
+5. Verify your internet connection